mainwp/mainwp.dev/guides/templates/getting-started-template.md

 4. Package your add-on for distribution
 5. Create documentation for users

-For detailed instructions, see the [Packaging and Distribution](../how-to/packaging-distribution.md) guide.
+For detailed instructions see the [Packaging and Distribution](../how-to/packaging-distribution.md) guide.

 ## Essential Resources